connorbuchheit/PR-Reviewer/pr_reviewer/README.md

-A modern React/Next.js frontend for the PR Reviewer with AgentOps replay capabilities.
+A React/Next.js frontend for a logger dashboard displaying audits of an agentic PR Reviewer.
+AgentOps replay capabilities are integrated.

 ### Prerequisites